cnlohr/fx3fun/README.md

  * Optional if you want to build the firmware:
    * `cd fx3fun/testproject/USBIsoSource`
    * `make`
    * cp ??????
 TODO: How to do firmware?
-BIG TODO: No, really how do you actually make the firmware?-
+BIG TODO: No, really how do you actually make the firmware?
+   * On Windows it looks like it uses `elf2img.exe`
    * `cd ../../`
  * `cd cyprflash`
  * `make`